Testato/TeraTerm/teraterm/trunk/release/utf8_readme.txt

   4. TeraTerm Menu execution program will be generated in teraterm\source\ttmenu directory if the building is successful.

+* How to build TTProxy
+  To build TTProxy source code is shown in the following step:
+  And you need Visual Studio 2005(VC++8.0) to build.

+  1. Checkout TeraTerm source code from SourceForge(http://sourceforge.jp/projects/ttssh2/).
+  2. Open TTProxy\TTProxy.sln with Visual Studio.
+  3. Build TTProxy solution.
+  4. TTProxy DLL module will be generated in TTProxy directory if the building is successful.

 * Development Environment
   OS: Windows XP Professional
   Compiler: Visual Studio 2005 Standard Edition